11ty/11ty-website/src/docs/languages/handlebars.md

 ## Installation

-The `haml` templating language was moved out of Eleventy core in v3 and now requires a plugin installation.
+The `hbs` templating language was moved out of Eleventy core in v3 and now requires a plugin installation.

 * [`11ty/eleventy-plugin-template-languages` on GitHub](https://github.com/11ty/eleventy-plugin-template-languages)